samboy/img9660/README.md

 I had a positive interaction with him in his final three to four months.
-I was in contact with Mr. Schilling to report a bug (fixed in this report) with CDR tools.
+I was in contact with Mr. Schilling to report a bug (fixed in this repo) with CDR tools.
 Even though he was (looking back) dying, he was very prompt in replying to me and discussing the bug with me over email.
 Prayers for his family.